 The FIRST comprehensive parenting coordination training program!

-We are excited to announce our first on-line training program!
+We are excited to announce our third year of on-line training!

 Susan Boyan, LMFT and Ann Marie Termini, LPC are recognized leaders and innovative trainers.
 As skilled parenting coordinators, since 1991 and 1993 respectively, Ann Marie (1991) and Susan (1993) have facilitated many complex and highly conflictual divorce cases.
 They have drawn on their extensive experience, research and interactive approach to prepare professionals for the challenging role of a parenting coordinator.